High-speed rail: Italy

 During the 1920s and 1930s, Italy was one of the first countries to develop the technology for high-speed rail.
 The country constructed the Direttissime railways connecting major cities on dedicated electrified high-speed track (although at speeds lower to what today would be considered high-speed rail) and developed the fast ETR 200 trainset.
 After the Second World War and the fall of the fascist regime, interest in high-speed rail dwindled, with the successive governments considering it too costly and developing the tilting Pendolino, to run at medium-high speed (up to 250 km/h) on conventional lines, instead.
-The only exception was the Direttissima between Florence and Rome, but it was not conceived to be part of a high-speed line on a large scale.

 A true dedicated high-speed rail network was developed during the 1980s and the 1990s, and 1000 km of high-speed rail were fully operational by 2010.
 Frecciarossa services are operated with ETR 500 and ETR1000 non-tilting trains at 25kVAC, 50 Hz power.
 The operational speed of the service is 300 km/h.

 Over 100 million passengers used the Frecciarossa from the service introduction up to the first months of 2012.
 The high-speed rail system serves about 20 billion passenger-km per year as of 2016.

-Italian high-speed services are profitable without subsidies.
+Italian high-speed services are profitable without government funding.

 Nuovo Trasporto Viaggiatori, the world's first private open-access operator of high-speed rail, is operative in Italy since 2012.